Javascript is not enabled.

 If you think your mail has been stolen

-3. Report the theft to local law enforcement so you’ll have a police report documenting the crime.
+3. Report the theft to local law enforcement, so you’ll have a police report documenting the crime.

-Even if you follow the proper reporting procedures, it can be extremely inconvenient to get your money back, Solomon notes, particularly when “sometimes people don’t realize for a long period of time that the checks have been stolen.
+Even if you follow the proper reporting procedures, it can be extremely inconvenient trying to get your money back, Solomon notes, particularly when “sometimes people don’t realize for a long period of time that the checks have been stolen.
 It might be a month before you find out your mortgage check was never received by your financial institution.”

 Ana Warner would agree on the inconvenience factor.
 Her attempt to recoup her $1,000 turned into a monthslong ordeal.
 She started by reporting the theft to the manager at her bank’s local branch, who told her, “It’s not our fault.
 You signed the check.”
 She then reached out to Wells Fargo, the bank that issued her credit card, the Better Business Bureau, the Federal Communications Commission — anyone she thought might help.
 “You have no idea how many letters I wrote,” she says.

 Eight months later, in July, Warner’s bank finally reimbursed her for the loss.
-“It took a lot of work and a lot of stress on my part,” she adds, “and a lot of people told me, ‘Let it go.
+“It took a lot of work and a lot of stress on my part,” she says, “and a lot of people told me, ‘Let it go.
 Let it go.’
 But I told them, ‘No. I’m not going to let it go.
 It’s not fair.’ ”